mantidproject/mantid/docs/source/algorithms/SaveNexusESS-v1.rst

 .. summary::

 .. relatedalgorithms::
-:ref:`algm-SaveNexusGeometry`
-:ref:`algm-SaveProcessedNexus`
-:ref:`algm-LoadInstrumentGeometry`

 .. properties::

 Description
 -----------

-Saves a processed nexus file similar to :ref:`algm-SaveProcessedNexus`, but provides nexus geometry which is an accurate snapshot of the calibrated/transformed instrument geometry in-memory.
+Saves a processed nexus file similar to :ref:`algm-SaveNexusProcessed`, but provides nexus geometry which is an accurate snapshot of the calibrated/transformed instrument geometry in-memory.
 One current major difference between the two algorithms is that SaveNexusESS does not support the generation of a single processed file based on a :ref:`GroupWorkspace <WorkspaceGroup>` input.

-This algorithm may be deprecated in future in favour of a master :ref:`algm-SaveProcessedNexus` algorithm.
+This algorithm may be deprecated in future in favour of a master :ref:`algm-SaveNexusProcessed` algorithm.

 This algorithm currently provides not shape information for component geometry.